Top Free Agents Who Could Help Desperate NFL Teams

 NFL teams are already getting desperate heading into Week 3 of the regular season.

 Luckily for those teams, there are still some worthwhile names on the free-agent market.
 The Washington Redskins are a good recent example.
-After just two sacks through as many games and nothing from first-round pick Montez Sweat, the Washington front office added free agent Noah Spence, according to ESPN’s Jenna Laine.
+After recording just two sacks through as many games and getting none from first-round pick Montez Sweat, the Washington front office added free agent Noah Spence, according to ESPN’s Jenna Laine.

-But once injuries, poor play and other factors force front offices to start seeking out help, these guys are still on the unemployment line and should be able to help.
-They are proven veterans with plenty left in the tank or can at least reinforce a premium position on a roster.
+But once injuries and poor play force front offices to seek help, these guys are still on the unemployment line and should be able to help.
+They are proven veterans with plenty left in the tank to reinforce a premium position.

 Eric Berry, S

 It is a little weird to think Eric Berry is still a free agent.